Phan-Vincent/Privacy-First-LLM-Driven-Bodybuilding-Auditor/README.md

 This project demonstrates applied AI engineering, prompt injection hardening, schema validation, cost guardrails, and secure key management within a real-world personal analytics context.

 It is intentionally built without unnecessary infrastructure or UI layers.
-The goal is clarity, security, and correctness.
+The goal is clarity, security, and soundness.

 ---